mickeeri/mickeeri.github.io/_posts/2016-08-18-javascript-mixed-apps.markdown

 categories: project javascript
 ---

-A collection of small applications from the course "Webbteknik I", client side development with JavaScript.
+A collection of small applications from the course "Webbteknik I", client side development with JavaScript - a first year course at the Web devloper program at Linnaeus University.

 Visit the project on Github
 {% include icon-github.html username="me222wm" %} /